To preserve the character of conservation areas, the following restrictions apply.

 You should talk to us about any proposals for development or demolition in conservation areas (or development affecting a listed building) before starting any work.

-We operate a pre application service to give advice to customers before a formal application is made.
+Find out more about our pre-application service we offer to give advice to customers before a formal application is made.